MohamedYahiaSan/PP_Classification/README.md

 # Devices Price Classification System
+Mobile Phone Price Category Classification Model with SVM and a Flask App to Create API Endpoints.

 ## Project Description

 The Devices Price Classification System is an AI-based application that predicts the price range of mobile devices based on their specifications.
-The system comprises a Python project that includes data exploration, model training, and a Flask API to serve predictions.
+The system comprises a Python project with data exploration, model training, and a Flask API to serve predictions.

 ## Features